Another monsoon surge could impact your weekend

 Meteorologist Chris Tomer said the surge is expected to be the strongest on Friday night through Sunday night for the Front Range.

-There will be a 60% chance of rain/thunderstorms on Saturday and Sunday afternoon with highs in the 80s.
+There will be a 60% chance of rain and thunderstorms on Saturday and Sunday afternoon with highs in the 80s.

-Tomer said your mornings will be the driest parts of the day, with widespread showers and thunderstorms developing for the afternoons.
+Tomer said the mornings will be the driest parts of the day, with widespread showers and thunderstorms developing for the afternoons.

-Be sure to bookmark these tools to help you stay informed of the weather changes as new data comes in from our Pinpoint Weather Team.
+Be sure to bookmark these tools to help you stay informed of the weather changes as new data comes in from the Pinpoint Weather team.

 Be sure to download the free Pinpoint Weather app to get vital weather information sent straight to your phone.